 However, the message to the general public got oversimplified, and nutrition experts starting telling us to cut all fats out of our diets.
 As a result, low-fat, reduced fat, and fat-free foods started lining the supermarket shelves.
 The low-fat message is now so ingrained in our culture that many of us reach for these foods without even thinking about it.
 After all, it sounds reasonable: if we don't want to be fat, we shouldn't eat fat.

 Unfortunately, it isn't really that simple.
 When fat is removed from food, a lot of the flavor is lost.
-To compensate for this, food manufacturers add more sugar.
-And it’s this sugar — not fat — that is responsible for weight gain and many other health problems facing Americans today.
+To compensate for this, food manufacturers typically add more sugar or artificial food additives.
+And it’s these types of ingredients — not fat — that play a large role in weight gain and many other health problems facing Americans today.